nodeca/nodeca/docs/brainstorm/server-modules.md

 Every method should have callback as last argument.
 Other args can be of any type.

-Methods are executed in context of request enviroment.
+Methods are executed in context of request enviroment (See Request Environment).
 So, you can access session info and other request data.
 There are also special filters to attach validators and tata midifiers prior and after method call.

 For modules initialization `__init__` method is used: